Biden administration scrambled as its orderly withdrawal from Afghanistan unraveled

 Carter Malkasian, who served as a senior Pentagon adviser and has written several books on Afghanistan, said that the United States can really focus only on blunting the Taliban’s momentum.

-“We can try slow them down from crashing right into Kabul, and try to use our remaining leverage to prevent atrocities,” he said.
+“We can try to slow them down from crashing right into Kabul, and try to use our remaining leverage to prevent atrocities,” he said.

 Shane Harris and John Hudson contributed to this report.